 Here are a few things to keep in mind as your horse takes that first walk step.

 - Is he ready to step out with an active hind end?
 One of the first things to notice is whether the horse pulls himself forward from the front end or pushes from the hind end.
 Make sure you are asking his hind end to move forward first.
 The horse should ideally step forward promptly and energetically from your two light leg aids.

 - Is he straight?
-You can notice straightness by observing his front legs.
+You can notice straightness by observing his front shoulders.
 Do they aim straight forward, or do they step slightly sideways?
 Does the hind end swing to one side or the other?
 Be sure to keep your reins even, your legs even, and your seat and upper body pointed forward.
 When the horse takes the first step, make sure you are not leaning or weighting one seat bone over another.
 Urge him to go straight from your straight body and aids.
 Use leg aids to counter any hind end swings.